mocoso/code-beautifier.tmbundle/Readme.markdown

         sudo gem sources -a http://gems.github.com/
         sudo gem install mojombo-grit)

+## TODO

+ - Make multiline string handling work with delimiters other than double quote
+ - Add support for blocks with an implicit end e.g. private
+ - Parse lines for code blocks that begin and end on the same line
+ - Add support for multiple code blocks ending on the same line

 ## Credits

 This was based on the [ruby beautifier script][rbs] by Paul Lutus and [Beautiful Ruby in Textmate][brit] by Tim Burks